bogzbonny/yeehaw/README.md

 ## Contributing

-It'd be cool for this repo to become a "megarepo".
-I want all sorts of funky gadgets in this baby with first class support from this project.
+It'd be cool for this repo to become a mega repo.
+I want all sorts of funky widgets in this baby with first class support from this project.
 All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw It'd be an honour.
-If you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's adjust it.
+If you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's upgrade it.
-This repo will be transitioning to dynamic ownership based on contributions in the future, so if your code becomes merged then your be gaining a part piece of ownership in the project whenever dynamic ownership is integrated in (more on that later!).
+This repo will be transitioning to dynamic ownership based on contributions in the future, so if your code becomes merged then your be gaining a specialized part piece of ownership in the project whenever dynamic ownership is integrated in (more on that later!).

 Any contribution you intentionally submit for inclusion in the work, as defined in the Apache-2.0 license, shall be Apache-2.0 license, without any additional